 Competitors will undoubtedly suffer from marathon fatigue, jet lag and sleep deprivation as the event progresses.
 The impact of wide temperature fluctuations will also be a factor in success or failure, with a possible variation of 50 Degrees Celsius.
 However, the competitors will be in good hands as the logistics of the World Marathon Challenge are organised by Global Running Adventures/Polar Running Adventures, the organisers of the North Pole Marathon, Antarctic Ice Marathon and Volcano Marathon.

 Although running 7 marathons on 7 continents in 7 days will be the ultimate success, there is also a competition element within the World Marathon Challenge.
 The fastest combined marathon times for male and female runners will also be recognised for world record purposes.

 Join Event Director, Richard Donovan, on this amazing challenge.
 Places are limited for the World Marathon Challenge.
-All finishers will be eligible to join both The 7 Continents Marathon Club and the exclusive Intercontinental Marathon Club, reserved for athletes who have run 7 Marathons on 7 Continents within 7 Days.
+Successful participants are recognised by the exclusive Intercontinental Marathon Club, which procvides the definitive list of people who have run 7 Marathons on 7 Continents within 7 Days.

 28 Jan Recommended arrival at Cape Town, South Africa